Sterling Lord, uniquely enduring literary agent, dies at 102

 In the early 1960s, Viking had asked Lord to get a blurb from Kerouac for “One Flew Over the Cuckoo’s Nest,” Kesey’s first and most famous novel.
 Kerouac declined, but Lord was so impressed by the book that he ended up representing Kesey for his next work, “Sometimes a Great Notion.”

-He represented former U.S. Defense Secretary Robert McNamara and Judge John Sirica of Watergate fame and worked often with Jackie Kennedy during her time as an editor with Doubleday and Viking.
+He represented former U.S. Defense Secretary Robert McNamara and Judge John Sirica of Watergate fame and worked often with Jacqueline Kennedy Onassis during her time as an editor with Doubleday and Viking.
 Some of the great sports books of the 20th century, from “North Dallas Forty” to “Secretariat,” were written by his clients.

 “A number of things about this business have really caught me and made it a compelling interest,” Lord told the AP in 2013.
 “First, I’m interested in good writing.
 Second, I am interested in new and good ideas.
 And third, I’ve been able to meet some extraordinarily interesting people.”